microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ##### `AvoidDuplicativeAnalysisTarget`: warning

 The 'analysisTarget' property '{1}' at '{0}' can be removed because it is the same as the result location.
 This unnecessarily increases log file size.
-The 'analysisTarget' property is used to distinguish cases when a result fires in a file (such as an included header) that is different than the file that was scanned (such as a .cpp file that included the header).
+The 'analysisTarget' property is used to distinguish cases when a tool detects a result in a file (such as an included header) that is different than the file that was scanned (such as a .cpp file that included the header).

 #### `AvoidDuplicativeResultRuleInformation`: warning